Effect of streaks on hypersonic boundary layer instability: Hypersonic boundary layers and streaks

-For incompressible flows the growth of streaks and their effects have been thoroughly investigated. \citet{anderssonOptimalDisturbancesBypass1999,anderssonBreakdownBoundaryLayer2001} were the first to use local stability and DNS to highlight the importance of the coupling between instabilities and streaks for Tollmien-Schlichting (TS) waves.
-They showed that the coupling leads to the so-called "sinuous" and "varicose" instabilities.
-Moreover, the effects of the streaks amplitudes was studied and revealed the existence of a new set of convectively unstable modes existing only for high level of flow distortion.
-These streak modes are shown to have growth rates that exceed those of TS waves.
+{ Since lift-up and streaks appear as a common feature of boundary-layer flows, it is worth recalling the dynamics observed for incompressible flows.
+In this regime, the growth of streaks and their effects have been thoroughly investigated. \cite{anderssonOptimalDisturbancesBypass1999,anderssonBreakdownBoundaryLayer2001} used local stability analysis and DNS to highlight the importance of the streaks for Tollmien-Schlichting (TS) waves.
+They showed that "sinuous" and "varicose" instabilities may arise.
+Moreover, the effect of streak amplitude was studied and it was shown that new convectively unstable modes can arise when streak amplitudes are high.
+These streak-dependent instabilities were shown to have growth rates that exceed those of TS waves.
 As for the existence of absolute instabilities on saturated streaks, \citet{brandtConvectivelyUnstableNature2003} showed that even at very high amplitude saturated streaks remained stable and suggested the streaky baseflow to be a noise amplifier system only.

-A number of numerical and experimental studies have now confirmed that Tollmien-Schlichting waves are stabilized and even suppressed by low to moderate amplitude streaks, this has led to effective passive control for such instabilities \citep{cossuStabilizationTollmienSchlichting2002, franssonExperimentalStudyStabilization2005}.
+A number of numerical and experimental studies have now confirmed that Tollmien-Schlichting waves are stabilized and even suppressed by low-to-moderate-amplitude streaks, and this has led to effective passive control strategies for such instabilities \citep{cossuStabilizationTollmienSchlichting2002, franssonExperimentalStudyStabilization2005}.
+Such results suggest streak production as a promising candidate for stabilisation of high-speed compressible boundary layer as well.